ipfs/community/dignified-js.md

 time on configuring things, but this time around the repetition was too much.
 So I thought to myself, there has to be a better way.

-Inspired by my recent discovery of [hjs-webpack](https://github.com/HenrikJoreteg/hjs-webpack), which aims to drastically reduce the configuration overhead in your project when using [webpack](http://webpack.github.io/) and [babel](http://babeljs.io/), I set out to improve upon the way we set up and develop JavaScript modules for IPFS.
+Inspired by my recent discovery of [hjs-webpack](https://github.com/HenrikJoreteg/hjs-webpack), I set out to improve upon the way we set up and develop JavaScript modules for IPFS.
-So I called [David](https://github.com/diasdavid) and [Nathan](https://github.com/nginnever),
-who I've been working with on most of these modules, to figure out the best way of moving forward.
+So I called [David](https://github.com/diasdavid) and [Nathan](https://github.com/nginnever), to figure out the best way of moving forward.
 The result of this conversation is dignified.js.

 > dignified.js at its core aims to be a predictable and easy to update solution to JavaScript module management for the IPFS project.